mvrzan/salesforce-data-cloud-unstructured-data/README.md

 Once you have all the variables in your `template.yaml` file, save the file and proceed to the next step.

-The next step is to zip the contents of the `aws/` folder.
+The next step is to zip the `aws` folder.
 This means you will zip the following files and folders:

 ```
+aws
-template.yaml
+  |-- template.yaml
-node_modules/
+  |-- node_modules/
-src/
+  |-- src/
         |-- utils
               |-- getToken.mjs
-index.mjs
+  |-- index.mjs
-package.json
+  |-- package.json
-package-lock.json
+  |-- package-lock.json
 ```

 > Does this structure matter?
 Yes, it does matter as a specific folder structure has to be followed when uploading a Lambda function.